CobaltSoixante/learning-Springboot-React-Aws-Rest-imageUpload/AW_readme.txt

-git init . # Create new git repository at current directory. git status # Shows current git branch and other stuff about the branch. git add . # Add all files in staging area AND downwards... git commit -m "first commit: backend only" # Commit [locally] all modified files in the staging area. git log # gives a terse commit history, including commit HASH, MESSAGE, DATE-TIME STAMP. git branch # tells u what branch ur on in ur local machine. git branch -M main # Renames ur current local branch to 'main' - EG from 'master' to 'main' (which we did in preparation for moving our local 'master' branch to out GITHUB 'main' branch,
+git init . # Create new git repository at current directory. git status # Shows current git branch and other stuff about the branch. git add . # Add all files in staging area AND downwards... git commit -m "..." # Commit [locally] all modified files in the staging area. git log # gives a terse commit history, including commit HASH, MESSAGE, DATE-TIME STAMP. git branch # tells u what branch ur on in ur local machine. git branch -M main # Renames ur current local branch to 'main' - EG from 'master' to 'main' (which we did in preparation for moving our local 'master' branch to out GITHUB 'main' branch,